tayu0110/anyxml/README.md

 In the current implementation, it is only available as a built-in parser feature, and validation can be enabled by specifying parser options.  \
 Enabling validation automatically activates the external resource loading option.
 Therefore, when reading untrusted documents, it is necessary to implement `EntityResolver` properly.

-Note that the internal entity substitution and the attribute value normalization occur regardless of whether DTD validation is performed.
+Note that internal entity substitution, attribute value normalization and some other mechanisms occur regardless of whether DTD validation is performed.

 ### RELAX NG Schema Validation
 This crate fully supports validation using RELAX NG.